-Discuss with your members on the climatic changes observed in your locality THINK ABOUT IT during the past years.
-For example, is summer as warm as long ago?
-Is winter as cold as long ago?
-Are flowering periods for particular fruit trees the same?
-Are you observing heavy downpours for short intervals of time? -
+THINK ABOUT IT Discuss with your grandparents, parents and friends on the climatic changes observed in your locality during the past years.
+For example, is summer as warm as long time ago?
+Is winter as cold as long time ago?
+Are flowering periods for particular fruit trees the same? ,